Skip to content

 Pods of laptops and iPads enable students and teachers to create, collaborate and communicate in a digital world.
 Students in Years 4 – 6 are involved in our Bring Your Own Designated Device (BYODD) 1:1 iPad program, meaning each student brings his or her own iPad to school each day to support individual learning in the classroom.

-Good Samaritan aims to provide contemporary quality learning environments for students through the integration of technology across all Key Learning Areas.
-As part of this process, we have a school managed 1:1 iPad Program for our students in Years 3 – 6. iPads are used in a range of learning spaces, allowing students the opportunity to achieve desired learning outcomes.
+Good Samaritan Catholic Primary School, Fairy Meadow aims to provide contemporary quality learning environments for students through the integration of technology across all Key Learning Areas.
+As part of this process, we have implemented a 1:1 iPad Program for our Years 5 and 6 students. iPads are used in a range of learning spaces, allowing students the opportunity to achieve desired learning outcomes in ways that are not always possible using traditional methods.

 Oliver is our school's Library Management System.
 It is fully web-based, so the whole school community can access library resources including eBooks and Audiobooks.
 Simple, clear search options like dynamic picture searches help young students find books and other resources that appeal to them.
 They can also choose from a huge selection of background graphics and avatars to personalise their library experience.